headwirecom/aemdc/README.md

 # Running

-Please create a configuration file in the root of your AEM project and modify configuration for your needs.
+Please create a configuration file in the root of your AEM maven project and modify configuration for your needs.
 For example

 	/my-aem-project/aemc-config.properties

 To run

-	java [-options] -jar aemc.jar <type> <name> <targetname> [args...]
+	java [-options] -jar aemc.jar [help [config]] <type> <name> <targetname> [args...]

 Where [-options] includes usual for java command options.

+	help config:
+	    Shows current configuration properties.
 	type:
 	    temp(late)  Template to be created.
 	    comp(onent) Component to be created.